Back to Blog

 Days 22-25: Full Operational Mode

 Your AI employee is now operating at or near full capacity.
-It handles routine tasks independently, escalates appropriately, and delivers consistent quality.
-Your human team members have adjusted their workflows to collaborate effectively with the AI.
+It handles routine tasks independently, escalates appropriately and delivers consistent outputs.
+This is the week your dashboards stop being aspirational and start being your daily standup.

 Days 26-28: Performance Review